 \subsection{Data, model specification and selection issues}

-In the empirical application, we forecast a set of key US macroeconomic quantities.
+Aim of the empirical application is to forecast a set of key US macroeconomic quantities.
 To this end, we use the quarterly dataset provided by \cite{mccracken2016fred}, a variant of the well-known \cite{stock2011dynamic} dataset for the US.\footnote{In addition to quarterly observations, \cite{mccracken2016fred} also provide a subset of the data which is observed monthly.
 Of course, our method is analogously applicable to higher frequency observations.
 However, given that the computational cost of the \cite{bhattacharya2015fast} approach is quadratic in $T$, the run-time gains of their approach in comparison to equation-by-equation estimation is then smaller and can, depending on the number of lags, even become be negative.} The data spans the period ranging from 1959:Q1 to 2015:Q4.
 We include $m=215$ quarterly time series, capturing information on $14$ important segments of the economy and follow \cite{mccracken2016fred} in transforming the data to be approximately stationary.
 Furthermore, we standardize each component series to have zero mean and variance one.
-In the empirical examples we include $p=1$ lags of the endogenous variables.\footnote{We have also experimented with higher lag orders but found only limited evidence of signals beyond lag one for the dataset at hand; see Figures~\ref{fig:ll2} to \ref{fig:ll5b} in the Appendix for an illustration.
+In the empirical examples we include $p=1$ lags of the endogenous variables.\footnote{We have also experimented with higher lag orders and also found some evidence of signals at lag two for the dataset at hand; see Figures~\ref{fig:ll2} to \ref{fig:ll5b} in the Appendix for an illustration.
 However, out-of-sample predictive studies favored one lag only (cf.\ Section~\ref{sec:forecast}).} The hyperparameters are chosen as follows: $M_\mu = 10$, $a_0=20$, $b_0=1.5$, $\xi = 1$, $a_\lambda = 0.1$, $c_\lambda = d_\lambda = 1$.